Adjuntas, Puerto Rico: History

-After the mid-19th century, Adjuntas welcomed many immigrants from the Mediterranean islands Corsica and Majorca.
+After the mid-19th century, Adjuntas welcomed many immigrants from the Mediterranean islands Corsica and Mallorca.
 Some of them established coffee plantations.
 During the last decades of the 19th century, the coffee produced in Adjuntas was exported to Europe, United States and even the Vatican.

 Adjuntas was proclaimed a "villa", or a first order municipality, by the Spanish Government Monarchy in 1894.
 Several years after, the town was occupied by the United States Army forces during the Spanish–American War of 1898 and was visited by President Theodore Roosevelt in 1906.

 The discovery of rich deposits of copper, gold and other minerals during the 1960s motivated some local community and environmental leaders to oppose the mining.
 Casa Pueblo, a local community organization settled in Adjuntas, opposed to the mining and advocates for the preservation of natural resources in Puerto Rico.

 In 1992, Southern Gold Resources, a US company, was granted permission to explore for gold in Adjuntas and Utuado, Puerto Rico.

-Residents built a foot bridge to access their home in Adjuntas after Hurricane María.

-Mountainous, rural areas in Adjuntas compounded restoration efforts after Hurricane María.

 Hurricane Maria on September 20, 2017, triggered numerous landslides all across Adjuntas, with its winds and significant amount of rain, 18.38 inches in Adjuntas.
 The hurricane winds and rain damaged infrastructure and the electrical system of Adjuntas collapsed leaving its over 18,000 residents with no electrical power.
 PR-10 which connects Adjuntas to Utuado collapsed by 9 feet, and according to the mayor of Adjuntas, 1500 homes were completely destroyed.
-Nearly 62% of the residents of Adjuntas were already living below the poverty level when Hurricane María hit Puerto Rico.
+Nearly 62% of the residents of Adjuntas were already living below the poverty level when Hurricane Maria hit Puerto Rico.
 The municipality was also affected by the 2020 earthquakes which caused landslides and power outages in the region.